 The Financial Industry Regulatory Authority (FINRA) has a series of rules in place that are designed to protect investors and hold stockbrokers, financial advisors, and firms to a high standard.
 But when these rules are broken, and an investor loses money, the firm and other employees involved can be held accountable in FINRA arbitration.

-If you have lost money, and you believe the FINRA supervision rule was broken in your case, a highly trained FINRA arbitration lawyer at Wolper Law Firm may be able to help you recover your stock losses.
+If you have lost money, and you believe the FINRA supervision rule was broken in your case, a highly trained FINRA arbitration lawyer at Wolper Law Firm, P.A. may be able to help you recover your stock losses.
 If we are able to take on your case, we’ll work tirelessly to build a compelling case heard by FINRA arbitrators so you can get the most out of your complaint.

 What Is the FINRA Supervision Rule?